Alirezabg/kubernetes-troubleshooting-practise/07-pods-in-crashloopbackoff-state.md

 Restart the Kubernetes API server and controller manager.
 Delete the pods and try deploying them again.
 Upgrade to the latest version of Kubernetes.
-If you are still having trouble, you can ask for help on the Kubernetes community forums.